ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/docs/01_overview.rst

   - Rising demand for **customizable, multi-channel control systems** in photobiology, diagnostics, and material testing.
   - Emphasis on **data traceability**, **calibration standards**, and **firmware update mechanisms**.
-  - Increasing user expectation for modern GUI tools, even for low-volume hardware.
+  - Increasing user expectation for **modern GUI tools**, even for low-volume hardware.

 - **Opportunities**: